Holme St Cuthbert: Holme St Cuthbert village

+History

+Holme St Cuthbert was historically a township, which covered 6301 acres.
+The land was formerly owned by Holm Cultram Abbey.
+In 1814, common land was enclosed under the Inclosure Acts.
+The quarter was centred around Mawbray - then known as Old Malbray.

 During the Second World War, 43 evacuees from Newcastle-Upon-Tyne and the surrounding area were billeted to farms in the parish.

-As a civil parish, Holme St Cuthbert has a parish council, which in 2018 consisted of seven members.
-Parish council meetings are generally held on the 3rd Wednesday of January, March, April, May, July, September and November.
-The Annual Parish Meeting is generally held on the 3rd Wednesday in May of each year, where the parish council report to the community.
-Since 2016, recorded minutes of parish council meetings have been available to all residents of the parish via their website.

-Holme St Cuthbert parish council took a stand against plans by the British government to use west Cumbria as a disposal and storage site for nuclear waste.
+Holme St Cuthbert parish council objected to plans by the government to use west Cumbria as a disposal and storage site for nuclear waste.
 The process, called Managing Radioactive Waste Safely (MRWS) drew strong objections from the community at a meeting on the subject, and the council accordingly adopted a motion calling for west Cumbria to withdraw from the MRWS process.
 The main reasons for objecting were concerns about geology, damage to local tourism, and safety.
 Furthermore, the council stated that they had "no confidence" in their right to withdraw from the process as it progressed.